SanazGheibi/CommunityDetection/d_CE_Louvain_V5_StructuralPrune/README.md

-The same as CE_Louvain_v5, with the differnce that the graph is initially pruned (in the community phase)
+The double precision version of CE_Louvain_V5_StructuralPrune.
+The single precision version caused overflows on very large input networks.

+The compile and run instructions are the same as those of the orignial Louvian algorithm.
+Please refer to readme.txt